 Worst spell list ever.

 In other words, sparing the players fireballs as Acererak’s legendary actions in hopes that it makes the encounter at all survivable is an exercise in futility.
 No 2nd-tier party should prevail against Acererak the Devourer.
 In fact, we would go so far as to say that you’re doing your players a disservice if you don’t wipe the floor with them in this fight.
 You wouldn’t make Demogorgon a pushover, would you?
+A 10th-level party that fights Orcus or Dispater is going to be soundly trounced, and that’s precisely what the party should be expecting from this fight.

 Of course, those who argue that Acererak, while he should be ready for deadly situations, shouldn’t be outfitted ready to singlehandedly wipe out a small army have a very good point.
 But it is a point that raises issue with his basic spell list, too.
 For someone supposedly not prepared for war, there is a notable lack of utility in Acererak’s spell list.
 It’s as though he was halfway through swapping out his spells from a day he expected combat to a day he thought he’d just bum around opening magically locked doors and then just… got bored and stopped.
 It really doesn’t make sense.